querqy/chorus/README.md

 You can confirm that the data is loaded by visiting http://localhost:8983/solr/#/ecommerce/core-overview and doing some queries.

-However, even better is our mock Ecommerce Search Store, available at http://localhost:4000/.
+However, even better is our mock Ecommerce store, _Chorus Electronics_, available at http://localhost:4000/.
 Try out the various facets, and the sample queries, like _coffee_.

 We also need to setup in SMUI the the name of the index we're going to be doing active search management for.
 We do this via